calband/calchart-redesign-old/docs/Coordinate_System.md

 ## Angles

 Calchart measures angles from the east sideline, going clockwise.
 In documentation, these angle measurements may be referred to as "Calchart degrees".
-So 0 Calchart degrees is east, 90 Calchart degrees is south, 180 is west, and 270 is north.
+So 0 Calchart degrees is east, 90 Calchart degrees is north, 180 is west, and 270 is south (TODO: make code reflect this).
 Calchart degrees are in the range [0, 360).